 3. Your graphics processing unit’s memory controller could have taken damage or it’s no longer usable.

-4. Even if you’re able to do a soldering job as a way to repair or remove and reseat chips on the board, most of them can only take a few cycles of this before they are not good anymore.
-Thus, doing any kind of physical move or repair like this is limited in scope, and you should exercise caution.
+4. Even if you can do a soldering job to repair or remove and reseat chips on the board, most of them can only take a few cycles of this before they are not good anymore.

 All that said, there are also solutions within the software that you can look for, too:

-2. Although it is a longshot, you can try either overclocking or underclocking the VRAM to see if there is any noticeable difference either way.
+2. Although it is a long shot, you can try either overclocking or underclocking the VRAM to see if there is any noticeable difference either way.

 3. Maximize the Windows detection timeout and recovery settings to see if this will fix the issue.

-There are also physical signs of damage that you can look for on the card, and these might be affecting how the VRAM functions.
 If you do find physical damage or loose connections, it is possible that you can fix these issues by resoldering some of the parts carefully.

 How Do I Know if My VRAM Is Damaged?